 Not all internet providers are equal – especially when it comes to the NBN.
-Buying a fast NBN plan should be simple, but there are a whole lot of factors that affect just how fast your connection is.
+Buying a fast NBN plan should be simple, but there are a whole plethora of factors that can affect just how fast your connection is.

 How NBN Speeds Differ with providers

 Evening speeds can change, however, and more than a few telcos have recently published new data on how fast their plans are.
-For the most part, these have been positive changes.
-As such, we’ve seen a ranking reshuffle.
-Optus barely used to register in terms of speed when it came to NBN 100 plans, for example, but is now equal second.
+Some of these changes have been positive.
+Aussie Broadband recently increased its NBN 100 speeds to 99Mbps.
+Others not so much.
+While TPG and iiNet recently reported typical evening speeds of 95Mbps on NBN 100 plans, they both now report 85Mbps.

 The fastest NBN 250 plans

-If you really want to go hard, you might want to consider an NBN 250 plan.
-Aussie Broadband currently reports the fastest NBN 250 speeds, measuring in at 222Mbps during peak hours.
-An Aussie NBN 250 plan will set you back $129 per month.
+If you’ve got the need for speed and the right kind of connection, you may want to consider an NBN 250 plan.
+Aussie Broadband currently reports the highest NBN 250 speeds, measuring in at 248Mbps during peak hours.

-You’ll only be able to sign-up for an NBN 250 plan if you have a FTTP or HFC NBN connection.
+Be aware that you can only get an NBN 250 plan if you have a FTTP or HFC NBN connection.
 At present, only 70% of HFC customers can get NBN 250 speeds, but NBN Co intends to upgrade the network to allow all HFC customers to do so by June 2021.

 The fastest NBN 100 plans

-You will pay for it, however.
-Telstra is unsurprisingly the priciest major NBN provider around.
-A Telstra NBN 100 plan will set you back $100 per month for your first year, and $110 per month thereafter.
-Telstra NBN plans also include 4G back-up and a three-month free subscription to Binge.
-This can be extended by another three months by signing up to Telstra Plus.
+Of course, Telstra is also the priciest major NBN provider around.
+You’re looking at $100 per month for your first six months, and then $110 per month thereafter.
+Telstra NBN plans also include 4G back-up with download speeds of up to 25Mbps and a three-month free subscription to Binge.

-Telstra NBN plans are contract-free, but you’ll need to pay out a modem fee if you leave within your first 24 months.
-This works out to be $9 multiplied by the number of months remaining in your two-year term.
-For example, if you left after your discount expires, you’d pay a $108 modem fee when you terminate your contract.
-That’s only $12 cheaper than sticking out the two years.
+While Telstra NBN plans are contract-free, you’ll pay out a prorated modem fee if you bail within your first 24 months.
+This is equivalent to $9 multiplied by the number of months left in your term.

-On the other hand, Optus is charging $89 per month for your first year, and then $99 per month thereafter.
-You’ll also be hit with a $99 setup fee, and a modem fee if you leave within your first three years.
-This is equivalent to $7 per month for each month remaining in your 36-month term.
+Lastly, Optus will charge $95 per month for its NBN 100 plan.
+This plan attracts a $99 setup fee, and you’ll also have to deal with a modem fee if you leave within your first 36 months.
+This works out to be $7 per month for each month remaining in your three-year term.

 The fastest NBN 50 plans

-As with its NBN 100 plans, you’ll get 4G back-up and a three-month free subscription to Binge that can be extended by another three months by signing up to Telstra Plus.
-You’ll also still be up for a modem fee if you leave within your first 24 months.
+As with Big T NBN 100 plans, you’ll get 4G back-up and a three-month free subscription to Binge.
+Of course, you’ll also still be up for a modem fee if you leave within your first 24 months.
 This is equivalent to $9 multiplied by the number of months remaining in your two-year term.

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.